CHIASSEUP/HMMs-Movie-Recommendation/100K/Readme.txt

 6-Input files :

+   - 'movies_original.data':  the original movie features in the system without the vote counts and the vote averages.
-   - 'movies.data':  the movie features in the system.
+   - 'movies.data':           all the movie features in the system including the vote counts and the vote averages.
-   - 'users.data':   the user features in the system.
+   - 'users.data':            all the user features in the system.
    - 'ratings_movies.csv':    the ratings sorted by (movie_id->timestamp->rating->user_id)
    - 'ratings_users.csv':     the ratings sorted by (user_id->timestamp->rating->movie_id)
 __________________________________________________________________________________________________

 7-Output files :